GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 = How often does the plugin sync data? =

 The plugin uses WordPress cron jobs to sync data.
-Customers and orders are synced hourly, and products are synced every two hours.
+Customers and orders are synced hourly, while products and the menu are synced every two minutes.

 == Screenshots ==